stevesea/Adventuresmith/index.md

 ## Overview

-This is an Android app for randomly generating elements for tabletop RPGs (names, spells, items, monsters, characters, alien worlds, etc).
+Adventuresmith is an Android app for randomly generating elements for tabletop RPGs (names, spells, items, monsters, characters, alien worlds, etc).
+Adventuresmith is free, and ad-free (and will remain so).

+Adventuresmith software is licensed under the GPL.
+Depending on the source of the content, the licensing terms of the content within Adventuresmith varies -- see [this section](#content) for content attribution and information about the content within the app.

+### How to use the app
 Random tables are a great tool to provide a framework for improvisation.

 During game prep or in-game, if you have a choice of: